U.S. May Day protests draw police but most are peaceful

 | NEW YORK/OAKLAND, California

-NEW YORK/OAKLAND, California Occupy Wall Street protesters smashed windows in Seattle, fled police on scooters through the streets of New York and clashed with officers in Oakland on Tuesday in a May Day effort to revive the movement against economic justice with demonstrations around the United States.
+NEW YORK/OAKLAND, California Occupy Wall Street protesters smashed windows in Seattle, fled police on scooters through the streets of New York and clashed with officers in Oakland on Tuesday in May Day demonstrations intended to revive their movement against economic injustice.

+Many events were peaceful, marked by meditation in public parks and anti-corporate song-and-dance routines in New York.

 Black-clad protesters seized the opportunity to radicalize other demonstrations, wearing black bandanas that symbolize an anarchist faction within the largely peaceful Occupy movement.